icinganalysis/icinganalysis.github.io/content/ludlam.md

 which allows evaporation and convection over the entire surface.

-I speculate that Jeck attempted to use Ludlam's published evaporation coefficient which may explain some of the differences.
+I speculate that Jeck attempted to use Ludlam's published evaporation coefficient which may explain some differences.

 Jeck's analysis results appear to be outliers, so I question his discussion in relation to his "Ludlam limit" values shown in Figure 22c:

 >A comparison of measured icing rates with the envelopes can be illustrated with the following examples.